heathermiller/scala-pickling/index.md

 # Artifact Review: Paper 182, Object-Oriented Picklers
-_Authors: Heather Miller, Philipp Haller, Eugene Burmako, Martin Oderksy_
+_Authors: Heather Miller, Philipp Haller, Eugene Burmako, Martin Odersky_

 Our paper presented (a) a model of "object-oriented picklers" and (b) a framework for generating them.
 This guide describes how to get started with (b), the framework for generating the object-oriented pickler combinators.